Recurrent Urinary Tract Infections

 Objectives:

-• Identify the etiology of recurrent urinary tract infections.
+• Identify the etiology of recurrent urinary tract infections based on patient history and physical exam.

-• Differentiate the presentation of a patient with recurrent urinary tract infections compared to relapsing UTIs.
+• Differentiate the presentation of a patient with recurrent versus relapsing urinary tract infections.

-• Implement the management considerations for patients with recurrent urinary tract infections consistent with current guidelines.
+• Determine the prescribing guidelines of antibiotic regimens for patients with recurrent urinary tract infections.

-• Explain the importance of improving care coordination among the interprofessional team to enhance care delivery for patients affected by recurrent urinary tract infections.
+• Implement care coordination among the interprofessional team to enhance delivery for patients with recurrent urinary tract infections.

 Introduction